hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 # Animated 3D Models

-We all have wanted to make 3D models at some point, although it seems to be complicated, but it’s not!— In this workshop, we will be using a simple Java Script library named Zdog that will let us make anything we want to in a matter of minutes, follow along with us and see how easy it is.
+We all have wanted to make 3D models at some point, although it seems to be complicated, it’s not!— In this workshop, we will be using a simple JavaScript library named Zdog that will let us make anything we want to in a matter of minutes, follow along with us and see how easy it is.

 At the end of this workshop, you will be able to make 3d models like these: